Healthy Homes Assessment Onekawa

 What We Do

-As building inspectors, we are experts in all components involved in expert house inspections.
-We are here to make sure you make the best decision when purchasing your next property.
+As building inspectors we handle all issues that come with expert house inspects.
+We’re there to make sure you make the right decision when purchasing your next property.

-We consider your investment to be a serious one We will conduct detailed inspections so you won’t get any unexpected or expensive surprise costs, meaning you can relax and focus on the exciting aspects of buying or owning an home.
+We consider your investment to be a serious one and conduct detailed inspections so you won’t be faced with any costly or unexpected surprises meaning you are able to relax and focus on the fun aspects of owning or purchasing a house.

-We offer a wide range of solutions to ensure you are fully informed of the condition of any property that you might be considering buying or selling as well as additional services.
+We are specialised in a range of solutions to ensure you are fully updated on the condition of any property you could be considering buying or selling as well as additional services.

-With our systemised approach to your property inspection and the latest software technology that incorporates digital images into the reports, you can actually see any problems that might be identified.
-Because of our detailed report, it’s not surprising that we have so many clients who recommend our services to their family and acquaintances.
+Our systematic approach to inspecting your property and the latest software technology that incorporates digital images into your Report, you are able to actually see any issues that may be identified.
+Through our detailed reporting it is no wonder we get so many clients recommending our service to family and acquaintances.

 • Pre Purchase & Pre Sale Reports